MasoudFallahpour/ReleaseTracker/README.md

 ![Screenshots](/screenshots/screenshots_2.png?raw=true "Screenshots")

 # How it works
-There is a [worker](https://developer.android.com/topic/libraries/architecture/workmanager) that runs 3 times a day.
+There is a [worker](https://developer.android.com/topic/libraries/architecture/workmanager) that runs once a day.
 In each run, for each library, it connects to the [Github REST API](https://docs.github.com/en/free-pro-team@latest/rest) and fetches the latest version of the library.

 # How to build